rccyx/osyx/README.md

 A QML based SDDM login screen with video backgrounds, fingerprint authentication support, and a composable design system.

-Composable as in, you can configure it to your liking, although it ships with presets in case you want to plug in right away.
+Composable as in, you can configure it to your liking, although it ships with a bunch of presets in case you want to plug in right away.
 If you don't like them, make your own and it'll still look good.

 Comes with stateful and safe install/uninstall of course.